jschwa95/jschwa95.github.io/_interviews/juul.md

 <b>L: Is there any music that you want to plug?</b>

-J: Definitely Hate Club, <a href="https://dollyspartans.bandcamp.com/"></a> Dolly Spartans, (Michael has been an incredible friend and resource as of late.
+J: Definitely Hate Club, <a style="color: yellow" href="https://dollyspartans.bandcamp.com/"></a> Dolly Spartans, (Michael has been an incredible friend and resource as of late.
 They had a song on Guitar Hero I think.)
-Full Body, shouts out Rochester crew. <a href="https://www.youtube.com/watch?v=HdQ2L4Yiaqs">Ghost Piss</a>.. <a href="https://deadtoothbk.bandcamp.com/">Dead Tooth</a>. <a href="https://saintseanhenry.bandcamp.com/album/a-jump-from-the-high-dive">Sean Henry</a> has been really supportive of me.
+Full Body, shouts out Rochester crew. <a style="color: yellow" href="https://www.youtube.com/watch?v=HdQ2L4Yiaqs">Ghost Piss</a>.. <a style="color: yellow" href="https://deadtoothbk.bandcamp.com/">Dead Tooth</a>. <a style="color: yellow" href="https://saintseanhenry.bandcamp.com/album/a-jump-from-the-high-dive">Sean Henry</a> has been really supportive of me.
 Steve Hartlett..
 I love him and if he decides to do anything else or decides not to.
-My friend Boner from Ovlov is starting a band called <a href="https://sinceraband.bandcamp.com/album/high-cuts-hidden-corners">Sincera</a> with a couple of other New Haven Locals, so you know, check out their stuff-- if it exists.
+My friend Boner from Ovlov is starting a band called <a style="color: yellow" href="https://sinceraband.bandcamp.com/album/high-cuts-hidden-corners">Sincera</a> with a couple of other New Haven Locals, so you know, check out their stuff-- if it exists.

 <b>L: How do you know all the good musicians?
 You know everyone it seems like.</b>